FIGBERT/figbert.com/README.md

 # figbert.com
-[figbert.com] is the official website and home of FIGBERT on the clearnet.
+[figbert.com] is my personal stash floating on the open web.

 ## About
-The site is made with [Zola] to host my blog, portfolio, and other information about me and my life.
+The site is made with [Zola] to host my blog, portfolio, and other information.
 The design is inspired by a number of sites and themes such as [Daring Fireball], [Bear], and many others.
-Blog posts are written wih [CommonMark] and [Tera] [shortcodes].
+Blog posts are written with [CommonMark] and [Tera] [shortcodes].

 ## Licenses
 The site is licensed under the [GNU AGPLv3].
 The [Zola] static site